 • Purchase a Medela Pump in Style Advanced Metro Bag at the Bookstore at a discounted price.

-• Borrow a hospital-grade pump (subject to availability) from the Lactation Accommodation Program.
+• Borrow a pump (subject to availability) from the Lactation Accommodation Program.
 Pump only — you must supply your own kit of personal attachments.

 • Under the Affordable Care Act, UC medical plans will provide breastfeeding support, supplies (including breast pumps) and counseling at no cost.
 For more information, please contact your medical plan, or visit the Ucnet website.